mangatRai10/rEADME/index.md

----
-layout: default
-title: Home
----

-# Welcome to Mangat Rai Site
+# Welcome to My GitHub Page

-This is the sample for the site hosted on GitHub Pages!
+This is a simple GitHub Pages site!